 Although results were available within 24 hours and multiple attempts were made, we were unable to reach 2 women, underscoring the importance of getting multiple, reliable phone numbers and confirming them.
 In a trial comparing VIA and self-HPV in Uganda, more than half of the women in the HPV arm could not be contacted by phone and did not receive their HPV results, which affected triage attendance.
 The authors posited that lab delays influenced result delivery and emphasized quick result turnaround time and intense tracing efforts to ensure women follow-up[23].

-Our study has some limitations, including that we recruited from a clinic which provides cervical cancer screening.
-Our sample had strong history of screening and was highly engaged in HIV care, so participants may have been more accustomed to pelvic exams and provider screening.
+Our study has some limitations, including that we recruited from a clinic which provides women’s health care including cervical cancer screening.
+Although we could only confirm screening among 66/98 (67%) who self-reported a previous Pap/VIA, this is much higher than regional screening prevalence estimates of the general population. .
 Preferences for self-sampling generally, and at-home self-sampling in particular, may be different among women who have never been screened and those not regularly accessing the health system[24].
 Although integrating HPV-testing into HIV care is an important consideration to reach high-risk women and leverage existing resources, HIV-negative women in Botswana are less likely to ever screen[8], which may affect self-sampling uptake.
 Future studies investigating the potential of self-sampling outside the clinical setting and in unscreened populations are also needed as these key factors to expanding access to those at high-risk of cervical cancer.

 Despite these limitations, this study provides local contextual data that HPV self-sampling is an acceptable alternative to provider screening in Botswana.
 Patient-centered interventions designed to give women screening choices and increase HPV knowledge and self-efficacy to self-sample will be critical to program success.
 Given interest in m-health interventions, additional research is needed to ensure results are effectively delivered with appropriate counseling to ensure women with hr-HPV follow-up.